MichaelAGolden/ffmpeg-builder/README.md

 ## License

-This project is provided as a build pipeline template and does not distribute any FFmpeg binaries directly.
-The resulting binaries from this build process may include components under GPL and other licenses.
+This project and it's template repository is MIT licensed as it just provides a build pipeline and does not distribute any FFmpeg binaries directly.

+However, the resulting binaries from this build process may include components under GPL and other licenses.
 Please refer to the [FFmpeg License](https://ffmpeg.org/legal.html) for more details.

 ## Contributing